Agencies Responsible for regulating drones in the Kingdom of Eswatini (Swaziland)

 There are currently no certification standards approved by SWACAA for RPAS/UAV/Drones.
 While there are local and international activities to develop certification standards for these PAS/UAV/Drones, temporary compliance alternatives are being used.

-In the absence of approved certification standards, an applicant must submit a Risk Assessment to SWACAA.
+Without approved certification standards, an applicant must submit a Risk Assessment to SWACAA.
 In addition, the overall operation specifications should be submitted for each RPAS/UAV/Drone to be issued with an RPAS/UAV/Drone letter of Approval before it is operated.
 In addition, no RPAS/UAV/Drone will be approved by SWACAA to carry firearms or Dangerous Goods.

-You need a letter of Approval from the Swaziland Civil Aviation Authority (SWACAA) for possession of such drones.
+You need a letter of Approval from the Swaziland Civil Aviation Authority (SWACAA) for the possession of such drones.
 In addition, to bring your drone into the country, an import license from the SWACAA must be obtained.

 Address your Letter of intent to the Director-General SWACAA